 (c) after taking into account any submissions made, and in consultation with the parties to the application or referral and any decision-making authority or other person appearing to the State Administrative Tribunal to have an interest, order that a Stop Work Order continue in force permanently on such terms as the Tribunal determines.

-(3) Notwithstanding that an application or reference in respect of a Stop Work Order is made to the State Administrative Tribunal, the Order shall continue to have effect until the State Administrative Tribunal determines otherwise.
+(3) Notwithstanding that an application or reference in respect of a Stop Work Order is made to the State Administrative Tribunal, the order shall continue to have effect until the State Administrative Tribunal determines otherwise.

 [Section 60 amended by No. 24 of 2002 s.
 24; No. 55 of 2004 s.
 505, 507 and 508; No. 38 of 2005 s.
 15.]

-61. Contravention of Orders
+61. Contravention of Conservation Orders

 (1) Where a copy of a Stop Work Order —